 What benefits have you seen and felt since becoming plant-based?

-It’s great to be in alignment with being conscious and kind, virtues which we all originally possess.
+It’s great to be in alignment with being conscious and kind, virtues which we all initially possess.
 Our increased ability to focus led us to want to get into personal development, question our beliefs and habits, as well as creating the life we truly want.
 This also meant decluttering our mind with meditation and our space by throwing things away or selling them.
-We had so much stuff and it was a great feeling to share, giving others what they need, while at the same time having more room to breathe and move.
+We had so much stuff, and it was a great feeling to share, giving others what they need, while at the same time having more room to breathe and move.

 What would be your top three tips to someone who is looking to become vegan?

 First of all, education is so crucial.
 And we don’t necessarily mean that you need to become a nutrition expert.
-But to understand that you can live a very healthy life, meeting or exceeding all of your nutritional needs (except for B12) on a whole food plant based diet.
+But to understand that you can live a very healthy life, meeting or exceeding all of your nutritional needs (except for B12) on a whole food plant-based diet.
 If you want to choose to keep eating processed food, you can eat vegan versions of chips and cookies – but don’t expect your health to get any better.
-Knowing why you don’t want support the exploitation of animals and actually taking a look at pictures and videos which show you the truth is an important step as well.
+Knowing why you don’t want to support the exploitation of animals and taking a look at pictures and videos which show you the truth is an important step as well.

 Get educated about all the positive impacts a vegan lifestyle has on you, others, all the animals and our planet.
-This gives you a huge boost of motivation and you’re prepared for any and all questions coming your way from people who are either curious or criticise your lifestyle change.
+This gives you a huge boost of motivation, and you’re prepared for any and all questions coming your way from people who are either curious or criticise your lifestyle change.

 Secondly, don’t drastically change your diet from one day to the next because you’ll most likely struggle after a while.
 Stick to plant-based foods which you’ve always eaten and liked – fruit, bread, avocado, potatoes, pasta with marinara sauce, bean burritos or Indian curries over rice.
 These foods make you feel satisfied and nourished while at the same time seem very familiar.
 The key to a sustainable vegan diet is simple meals, whole foods or minimally processed ingredients.
-These are most convenient, cheap and nourishing – and actually humans have been eating over thousands of years, sustaining us quite well.
+These are most convenient, cheap and nourishing—and actually, humans have been eating over thousands of years, sustaining us quite well.
 If you want to dive into the world of raw food or juices that’s fantastic, but make sure to do your own research and don’t blame veganism if this way of eating doesn’t make you feel your best or it’s not sustainable.
-There are many types of vegan diets and you will eventually find the one that suits you best.
+There are many types of vegan diets, and you will eventually find the one that suits you best.